-Oh that…Well, I’m sending off CD submissions to both Pumpaudio and licensing companies who had strict “submission” policies (ie CD only).
+Oh, that…Well, I’m sending off CD submissions to both Pumpaudio and licensing companies that had strict “submission” policies (ie CD only).
 I’m not a huge fan of snail mail, but you gotta do what you gotta do.

 Here’s a little insight on mailing CD submissions (or how I go about doing it)

 For me, this is a simple process.
 I just go through my folders and select x amount of tracks that haven’t been sent before and that’s really about it.
 I have a nice little method for keep track of this which I will share in the near future.

 I try to keep my music well organized.
 There’s a folder for each genre of music (that I create) and subfolders (within the genre folder) that bare names of movies/TV shows.

 These sub-folders contain music that fits the corresponding movie/TV show.